Karaoke Files

 It’s utterly useless to add words in aliases which are already in the different titles in other languages, this will only slow down the search engine.

-A song should only have one title, but sometimes it can have several depending on the language, like in english and japanese for example.
+A song should only have one title, but sometimes it can have several depending on the language, like in English and Japanese for example.

 About songs in japanese

-Check out our typography section below on how to write a japanese title correctly
+Check out our typography section below on how to write a Japanese title correctly.

 Versions